jsnguyen/daily_astro-ph/README.md

 ```
 ./daily_astro-ph.rb [OPTIONS]
 ```
 Default values are 5 entries per category, displaying the first page, no summary suppression.
 Run with "-h" to get options.
+Can change the number of entries shown and which entries you want to read with the page number.
+Suppress the summary output if there is too much text.